danielcifuentes54/aws-security-specialty/README.md

 * Instance role works calling the IMDS endpoint (http://169.254.169.254/latest/meta-data/iam/security-credentials/role-name) for temporary credentials
 * You can restric IMDS using local firewall or turning off access using AWS console or AWS CLI (HttpEndpoint=false)
 * IMDSv1 vs IMDSv2:
-  * You can force Metadata version 2 at instance Launch, or use cloudwat to check when the IMDSv1 is used (MetadataNoToken metric)
+  * You can force Metadata version 2 at instance Launch, or use cloudwatch to check when the IMDSv1 is used (MetadataNoToken metric)
   * You can create policy based on the IMDS version using the following condition:
     ```json
     {